-A Couple That Allegedly Forced Their Children To Live In A Box Say It's About Being Poor, Not Abusive
+Parents Who Allegedly Forced Their Kids To Live In A Box Say It's About Being Poor, Not Abusive

 Klear, the San Bernardino Sheriff's Department, and the attorney for Panico and Kirk did not immediately respond to requests for comment.

-The case was widely compared to that of the 13 malnourished children, who were found in Southern California in January shackled to their beds in squalid conditions.
+The case was widely compared to that of the 13 malnourished children who were found in Southern California in January, shackled to their beds in squalid conditions.

 Blake Montgomery is a reporter for BuzzFeed News and is based in San Francisco.